cugos/cugos.github.com/2023-spring-fling/index.md

  -
     type: Talk
     slides:
-    title: Using RStudio for Practical Geospatial Analysis
+    title: <a href="presentations/Roger Andre RStudio for Practical Geospatial Analysis.pdf">Using RStudio for Practical Geospatial Analysis</a>
     time: 2:25 PM
     room: Bezos (G04 on the first floor)
     speaker: Roger Andre, <a href="https://posit.co/">Posit PBC</a>